Where the River Becomes the Trail

 Wade through cool, flowing water beneath sandstone cliffs that feel otherworldly.
 The canyon begins wide and calm, dotted with quiet alcoves and sunlit ledges.
 But keep going… because around 2.5 miles in, the walls close in.
 The light fades.
 The magic intensifies.
 This is Wall Street—the most iconic stretch of the Narrows.

 You can turn back anytime.
-Most hikers aim for the junction with Orderville Canyon, then retrace their steps to solid ground.
+Most hikers aim for the junction with Orderville Canyon, where Wall Street begins.
 For bottom-up hikers, Big Spring—a quiet cascade tucked into the canyon wall—is your turnaround point.

 Distance: 3–10 miles (your choice)